 Frequently Asked Questions (FAQs)

 Yes, UNM supports freedom of speech and assembly.
+Counterspeech is an important part of free speech.
+Counterspeech is the tactic of countering one view point by presenting an alternative narrative rather than with censorship of the offending speech.
+Counterspeech may not interfere or disrupt the original free speech activity.
 As a member of the UNM community, your conduct is always subject to all relevant UNM policies such as the Student Code of Conduct, the Faculty Handbook, and the University Administrative Policies and Procedures (“UAP”).
-Protests are permissible as long as they do not disrupt or interfere with sanctioned functions or official university activities.
+As a visitor on campus, your conduct is always subject to the VIsitor Code of Conduct (click here).
+Protests are permissible as long as they do not disrupt or interfere with the original free speech activity or any official university activities.

 Yes, photographs of or at campus events are permitted, subject to all relevant policies and procedures governing the use and publication of such photographs and the use of UNM trademarks.
 See UAP 1010.
 Individuals seeking to video or photograph event activities for use or publication by the event sponsor, or otherwise, are required to meet with University Communications and Marketing prior to photographing or filming activities on campus to ensure compliance with all applicable policies and procedures.
 Photos or videos taken on campus may not be used for commercial purposes without the prior permission of authorized UNM personnel.

 Yes, as a public institution of higher education, UNM does not prohibit speakers from outside the UNM community to express their views on campus, so long as their activities are lawful and do not disrupt the functions of the campus.
-All university rules regarding the time, place, and manner of expressive activities—such as limits on amplified sound and prohibitions on sticks and open flames—apply both to members of the UNM community and members of the general public (i.e., campus visitors).
+All university rules regarding the time, place, and manner of expressive activities—such as limits on amplified sound and prohibitions on camping and open flames—apply both to members of the UNM community and members of the general public (i.e., campus visitors).
+Please visit our Education page to learn more about this subject: https://freespeech.unm.edu/free-speech-education/index.html.

-Individuals, or groups of individuals, engaging in activities that violate the UNM Student Code of Conduct, Visitor Code of Conduct, or other UNM policies can be held accountable or sanctioned for violating such policies.
+Individuals, or groups of individuals, engaging in activities that violate the UNM Student Code of Conduct, Visitor Code of Conduct, or other UNM policies can be held accountable or sanctioned by the university for violating such policies.

 Yes, the following University policies address freedom of expression on campus: Student Handbook (aka The Pathfinder), and specifically: Student Code of Conduct Visitor Code of Conduct Campus Violence Weapons Prohibited on University Property University Administrative Policy (“UAP”), and specifically: UAP 2220: Freedom of Expression and Dissent UAP 2060: Political Activity UAP 2210: Campus Violence UAP 2240: Respectful Campus UAP 2720: Prohibited Discrimination and Equal Opportunity UAP 3740: Media Response UAP 1010: University Graphic Identification Standards (use of logos and trademarks) Faculty Handbook, and specifically: C150: Political Activities of UNM Faculty Regents Policies, and specifically: RPM 2.1: Free Expression and Advocacy RPM 2.2: RPM 2.8: Visitors to the University RPM 6.5: Political Activity by Employees